-Pearl’s Hill City Park is a city park in Singapore – and quite the hidden oasis of peace and tranquility – built around a reservoir on top of Pearl’s Hill Terrace.
-Located behind Outram Park MRT Station, it’s a short trek to the top of the hill where you can relax in the wooded ambience, and take in the lotus plants, pond, and the occasional squirrel sightings.
+The Chinatown city park, which surrounds a reservoir on top of Pearl’s Hill Terrace, is quite the hidden oasis of peace and serenity.
+Located behind Outram Park MRT Station, it’s a short trek to the top of the hill where you can relax in the wooded ambience and take in the lotus plants, pond and occasional squirrel sightings.

-Pearl’s Hill City Park, Chin Swee Road, Pearl Bank, Singapore 169879
+Pearl’s Hill City Park, enter via Chin Swee Road or Pearl’s Hill Road.

 Telok Ayer Green

-Telok Ayer Green, along Telok Ayer Street is flanked by two heritage buildings – Thian Hock Keng Temple and Nagore Durgha Shrine.
-This pocket park serves as a small retreat for office workers during lunchtime, and for tourists seeking refuge from the busy streets to rest and relax.
-This green space has symbolic historical significance – the design of the park takes after the contours of the original shoreline.
-You’ll also find a set of sculptures – a sampan (wooden boat) used to ferry goods, an Indian milk trader and a Chinese lantern procession to represent the trade and way of life in the early days of Singapore.
+Check out the hidden garden flanked by two heritage buildings: Thian Hock Keng Temple and Nagore Durgha Shrine.
+It serves as a quick retreat for office workers during lunchtime, or for tourists seeking refuge from the busy streets to rest and relax.
+The space also has symbolic historical significance – its design takes after the contours of the original shoreline.
+Oh, and look out for a set of sculptures: A sampan (wooden boat) used to ferry goods, an Indian milk trader and a Chinese lantern procession to represent the trade and way of life in the early days of Singapore.

 Telok Ayer Green, enter via Amoy Street, Boon Tat Street or Telok Ayer Street.